milvus-io/milvus/docs/design_docs/milvus_create_collection_en.md

 ```

-9. After all these operations, `RootCoord` would update internal timestamp and return, so the `Proxy` would get the response.
+9. After all these operations, `RootCoord` would update the internal timestamp and return, so the `Proxy` would get the response.

 *Notes:*
 1. In the `Proxy`, all `DDL` requests will be wrapped into `task`, and push the `task` into `DdTaskQueue`, the background service will read a new `task` from `DdTaskQueue` only when the previous one is finished.
 So all the `DDL` requests are executed serially on the `Proxy`